PaddlePaddle/PaddleDetection/docs/DATA.md

 ```

  2. Image preprocessing
-the `dataset.transform.operator` module provides operations such as image
+the `data.transform.operator` module provides operations such as image
 decoding, expanding, cropping, etc. Multiple operators are combined to form
 larger processing pipelines.

  3. Data transformer
-Transform a `dataset.Dataset` to achieve various desired effects, Notably: the
+Transform a `data.Dataset` to achieve various desired effects, Notably: the
-`dataset.transform.paralle_map` transformer accelerates image processing with
+`data.transform.paralle_map` transformer accelerates image processing with
 multi-threads or multi-processes.
 More transformers can be found in
-`dataset.transform.transformer`.
+`data.transform.transformer`.

  4. Data feeding apis
-To facilitate data pipeline building, we combine multiple `dataset.Dataset` to
+To facilitate data pipeline building, we combine multiple `data.Dataset` to
-form a `dataset.Reader` which can provide data for training, validation and
+form a `data.Reader` which can provide data for training, validation and
 testing respectively.
 Users can simply call `Reader.[train|eval|infer]` to get
 the corresponding data stream.
 Many aspect of the `Reader`, such as storage
 location, preprocessing pipeline, acceleration mode can be configured with yaml